-In order to receive disability-related academic accommodations students must first be registered with the Center for Student Disability Services.
+To receive disability-related academic accommodations students must first register with the Center for Student Disability Services.
 Students who have a documented disability or suspect they may have a disability are invited to set up an appointment with the Director of the Center for Student Disability Services, Ms. Valerie Stewart-Lovell at 718-951-5538.
 If you have already registered with the Center for Student Disability Services please provide your professor with the course accommodation form and discuss your specific accommodation with him/her.

 Lab Exemptions: Students who are repeating the course may be able to obtain laboratory exemptions.
-You may file a laboratory exemption request form in the Chemistry Department office (359 NE).
+File a laboratory exemption request form in the Chemistry Department office (359 NE).
 Students who receive exemptions must take the recitation quizzes and have the option of taking the lab quizzes again.
-If you re-take the lab quizzes, we will use whichever lab quiz grade is higher, the previous one or the new one.
-Lab exemptions are not available after Feb.
-6. If you are lab exempt, notify your recitation instructor early in the semester that you are attending recitation so that you don't get dropped from the course.
+If you retake the lab quizzes, we will use whichever lab quiz grade is higher, the previous one or the new one.
+Lab exemptions are not available after Sept.
+7. If you are lab exempt, you may (if you want to) attend the first few minutes of lab when the lab instructor discusses the experiment.
+If you are lab exempt, notify your recitation instructor early in the semester that you are attending recitation so that you don't get dropped from the course.

-Drop/Add Dates: Tuesday Feb 3 is the last day to ADD a course.
+Drop/Add Dates: Wednesday Sept.
+2 is the last day to ADD a course.

-Tuesday Feb 17 is the last day to DROP a course without a grade.
+Wednesday Sept.
+16 is the last day to DROP a course without a grade.

-Thursday, April 16 is the last day to apply for non penalty withdrawal (i.e., W grade).
+Monday, Nov.
+9 is the last day to apply for non penalty withdrawal (i.e., W grade).
 See your lecture instructor or the course coordinator for advice.
 To withdraw, you must withdraw using CUNYFirst (see below) and go to the stockroom to CHECK OUT from the laboratory.

-Note that first-semester freshmen (and SEEK, ESL, and Honors students) must get an adviser's permission in order to withdraw; advisers are available in the Center for Advisement and Student Success in Boylan.
+Note that first-semester freshmen (and SEEK, ESL, and Honors students) must get an adviser's permission in order to withdraw; advisers are available in the Center for Academic Advisement and Student Success in Boylan.